turbolytics/latte/docs/usecases/generate-analytics-from-operational-data.md

 );
 ```

-latte aggregates data at the source and only emits the aggregated data, at the grain consumed by end users.
+Latte aggregates data at the source and only emits the aggregated data, at the grain consumed by end users.
 Imagine the users has 2 customers, amazon and google, with 1MM users:

 ```
 INSERT INTO users VALUES ('amazon', NOW());